vadim-sartakov/common-tools/README.md

 Arguments:
 - object - object to filter
 - fields - projection object with full properties path as keys and 0/1 as values.
 It is allowed to use nested properties and array properties as well.
 - initialObject - object to take values from.
 If property should be filtered according to projection, initial value from this object is taken.
+To correctly restore array element value, rows should contain unique `id` properties.
 This paramater is not required.
 If not specified, filtered properties will be removed.